Gwili Railway: Route

 From Bronwydd, the line climbs between rural hills and meadows alongside the River Gwili past the site of the first terminus of the newly opened Gwili Railway next to the old mill at Cwmdwyfran.
 From here, the line continues climbing until it passes under a rusticated brick bridge at the second terminus at the now defunct Penybont station.

 The line carries over a redecked bridge crossing the River Gwili.
 This expansion was achieved in time for its 10th anniversary celebrations in 1988.
 At the same time, the new terminus of Llwyfan Cerrig was opened to the public.

 In 2001, a further 1/2 mile extension built by volunteer labour was opened to a new halt at Danycoed.

-Llwyfan Cerrig (in English, Stone Platform) was a former quarrymen's halt and the Gwili Railway has created a nature trail which winds through the old quarry and emerges above the stock sheds.
+Llwyfan Cerrig (Stone Platform) was a former quarrymen's halt and the Gwili Railway has created a nature trail which winds through the old quarry and emerges above the stock sheds.
 The station building, which originally stood at Felin Fach on the Aberaeron branch and dates from 1911, was dismantled by volunteers and re-erected in the early 1990s.
 It has been restored and furnished to an authentic 1950s style.

 From the platform, a path leads to a picnic area on the bank of the Gwili River where kingfishers and heron can sometimes be glimpsed.
 A miniature railway runs from this station and refreshments can be bought.

 From Llwyfan Cerrig, the line runs uphill for another 1/4 mile with the River Gwili on one side and a rock face on the other, until it reaches the present end of the line at Danycoed (English translation being 'under the wood') where a typical GWR rural halt has been recreated.

 Operationally, the railway is normally run on a 'one engine in steam' basis.